aws-samples/Multi-Interface-Chatbot-using-Amazon-Q-and-Slack-with-CloudFront-Clickable-References/README.md

-# Radiuss-Spack Amazon Q and Slack Rag Chatbot
+# Multi-interface chatbot using Amazon Q and Slack with CloudFront clickable sources

 ## Introduction:
 This application is an AI-powered chatbot designed to help users navigate and utilize the [Spack package manager tool](https://spack.io/).